 - A student must satisfy the curriculum requirements for each degree before either degree is awarded.
 The College of Medicine will allow 12 credit hours of appropriate law courses to be counted toward both the MD and JD degrees.
 Reciprocally, law students may receive credit for up to 12 semester hours for courses taken in the College of Medicine.

-The College of Business Administration and the College of Medicine have approved a dual business/medical degree program.
-Under this program, MD candidates may take a year off from their medical studies to complete the Master of Science in Management Degree (MSM) in the College of Business Administration.
-This course of study may be taken after the first, second, or third year of medical school, although the ideal time is after the second year.
-Students in the MD-MSM dual degree program could, after completion of the one year of business courses, also take additional courses required for the MBA.
+The UF Warrington College of Business and the College of Medicine have approved a combined business/medical degree program.
+Under this program, MD candidates may take a year off from their medical studies to complete the Master of Science in Management Degree (MSM) in the Warrington College of Business.
+This course of study may be taken after the first, second or third year of medical school, although the ideal time is after the second year.
+Students in the MD-MSM combined degree program could, after completion of the one year of business courses, also take additional courses required for the MBA.
 These courses would be in place of three College of Medicine electives.
 If they choose not to take the additional MBA. courses, they would be awarded an MD-MSM upon completion of medical school.
-If they complete the additional business courses specified by the College of Business, they would be awarded an MD-MBA.
-The College of Business administration has agreed to waive the two years of work experience requirement for MD candidates who wish to enroll in the MD-MSM or the MD-MBA.
+If they complete the additional business courses specified by the Warrington College of Business, they would be awarded an MD-MBA.
+The Warrington College of Business administration has agreed to waive the two years of work experience requirement for MD candidates who wish to enroll in the MD-MSM or the MD-MBA.

-Students with an interest in public health medicine and policy may choose to pursue a dual MD-MPH degree offered collaboratively by the College of Medicine and the College of Public Health and Health Professions.
-Under the dual degree program, a student can obtain both degrees in approximately one year less than it would take to obtain them if pursued consecutively.
+Students with an interest in public health medicine and policy may choose to pursue a combined MD-MPH degree offered collaboratively by the College of Medicine and the College of Public Health and Health Professions.
+Under the combined degree program, a student can obtain both degrees in approximately one year less than it would take to obtain them if pursued consecutively.

 Discovery Pathways Program – Medical Student Research Program